Test-Science/test-science-document-library/content/post/2023-statistical-methods-for-m-s-v-v-an-intro-for-non-statisticians/index.md

 This is a briefing intended to motivate and explain the basic concepts of applying statistics to verification and validation.
 The briefing will be presented at the Navy M&S VV&A WG (Sub-WG on Validation Statistical Method Selection).

 #### Suggested Citation
 > Pagan-Rivera, Keyla, John T Haman, Kelly M Avery, and Curtis G Miller.
-“Statistical Methods for M&S V&V: An Intro for Non- Statisticians.”
-Institute for Defense Analyses IDA Product ID-3000770 (March 2024).
+Statistical Methods for M&S V&V: An Intro for Non- Statisticians.
+IDA Product ID-3000770.
+Alexandria, VA: Institute for Defense Analyses, 2024.

 #### Slides {{< pdfReader "slides.pdf" >}}